allennrbc/Software-Tools-Spring-2024/README.md

 ![JobOpeningRate](Images/JobOpeningRate.PNG)
 ![JobQuitRate](Images/JobQuitRate.PNG)

-# DELETE ?
-Retailers do have cyclical hiring patterns and many young people depend on seasonal work for SUMMER and end of year HOLIDAY jobs.

-### insert Rans's Open and Quit rates by month
+### Do we want the opening and quit rates by month here?

 # Can we see anything else when the opening and quit rates are reported side by side for each month?